cmaloney/dcos-docs/_pages/administration/security-and-authentication/advanced-acl.md

     </p>

     After creating a service level rule, make sure the related group exists in the Marathon instance.
-    Users with limited access right will only see applications and groups according to the defined ACLs.
+    Users with limited access rights will only see applications and groups according to the defined ACLs.

 # Examples